juniorEdris/react-typescript-spacex-app/README.md

     > # Dont need any .env file all usefull links are in app

     > run npm/yarn install for install all the necessary dipendencies

+    > run npm/yarn start to start the development server.

     > Wallaah!
 APP is ready to test.